 Related posts: Going to the Sun Road at Glacier National Park; Swiftcurrent Trail at Glacier National Park and 5 Other “Don’t Miss” Sites!; Gunsight Pass Trail, Glacier National Park; Glacier National Park: Hiking the Apgar Lookout Trail

 Sunset on Lake McDonald

-*Another important note, none of the lodges or motels inside the park or near it’s entrances have TV’s.
-This is done intentionally to help preserve your surroundings in a rustic, 1950’s manner.
+Another important note, none of the lodges or motels inside the park or near its entrances have TV’s.
+This is done intentionally to help preserve the surroundings in a rustic manner.
 It was a bit like taking a step back in time and we found it incredibly enjoyable.
 People left their rooms at night and gathered in parks and along the lakeside; eating ice cream, skipping rocks and conversing with each other.
-There isn’t much cell service either so you’re forced to disconnect a bit and commune with nature (or *gasp*, actually talk to the person next to you!)
-It catered to a relaxed, communal atmosphere.
+There isn’t much cell service in this area either, so you’re forced to disconnect a bit and commune with nature (or *gasp!*, actually talk to the person next to you! 😮😉) It catered to a relaxed, communal atmosphere.

-The water in the park (the rivers and lakes) is crystal clear (and COLD!) and tinged with a greenish hue.
+The waters in the park (the rivers and lakes) are crystal clear (and COLD!) and tinged with an aqua hue.
 This comes from the glaciers that feed them.
 I’ve seen pictures of this phenomenon before but had never seen it in person.
-It’s one of the most beautiful, difficult-to-describe colors.
-One wonders if the glaciers melt, how it will effect this unique quality of the park.
+It’s one of the most beautiful, difficult-to-describe colors I have ever seen!
+One wonders if the glaciers melt, how it will affect this unique quality of the park?

 Glacier National Park truly offers some of the most incredible scenery I have ever seen.
 I strongly encourage you to put it on your bucket list.
 If you have been to Glacier, what were your favorite parts?
 Let me know in the comments!

 Did you enjoy this post?
 Pin it!